hirotom/gettingandcleaningdata/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!

+# run_analysis.R script

+Below describes the program flow:
+1. Get data labels
+2. Tidy the TEST data set
+3. Tidy the TRAIN data set
+4. Merge the TEST and TRAIN data sets
+5. Subset the merged data to only extract mean() and std() columns (along with activity name and subject id)
+6. Calculate the average of the subset data, sort, and output to text file